bisesi/Host-Ecology-and-Host-Range/README.md

 ## Repository Overview

-This code repository contains the necessary data and scripts to reproduce the main figures and analyses presented in the manuscript, "Bacteriophage diet breadth is impacted by interactions between bacteria."
+This code repository contains the necessary data and scripts to reproduce the figures and analyses presented in the manuscript, "Bacteriophage diet breadth is impacted by interactions between bacteria."

 To reproduce the analyses, clone or download the project and follow the instructions provided below.